 Andrew Filak Jr., MD Biography

-Andrew Filak Jr., MD, became the interim senior vice president for health affairs and dean of the College of Medicine on Aug.
-2, 2018.
+Andrew Filak Jr., MD, became the senior vice president for health affairs and Christian R. Holmes Professor and dean of the College of Medicine on Jan.
+1, 2020.
 He previously served as senior associate dean for academic affairs, founding chair of the Department of Medical Education and professor of medical education and family and community medicine at the UC College of Medicine.
 He also served as vice president for education for UC Health.

-Dr. Filak is the 53rd dean in the College of Medicine’s nearly 200-year history.
-He also is the sixth person – and the first since 1874 – to serve multiple terms as dean of the college as he was interim dean and vice president for health affairs from Aug.
-6, 2010 until June 30, 2011.
+Dr. Filak is the 53rd dean since the College of Medicine was founded in 1819.
+He also is the sixth person – and the first since 1874 – to serve multiple terms as dean of the college; he was interim dean and vice president for health affairs from Aug.
+6, 2010 until June 30, 2011 and interim dean and senior vice president for health affairs from Aug.
+2, 2018 until Dec.
+31, 2019..

 A national leader in medical education, Dr. Filak led all educational activities at the College of Medicine from 1991 until 2018.
 He also has served as the Designated Institutional Official for graduate medical education for UC Medical Center and the College of Medicine for more than 30 years and as director of the UC Area Health Education Center program and director of the Family Medicine Residency Training Program.